As I said here, I dumped my original Star Word in favor of COURAGE.

 - I will try to get 10,000 steps a day – so far, so good, for the most part.

-- I will log my food every day (and no cheating) – again, so far, so good.
-I’ve finally lost the weight I put on between Thanksgiving and Christmas, TBTG.
+- I will log my food every day (and no cheating) – I have lost the weight I put on since the middle of August.
+Next milestone will be when I get back to the first of June.

 - I will cook most of the food we eat from scratch, and will be careful of extra salt and additives in any packaged foods – check, check, and check.